Advertisement

 By providing your email address, you have read and agree to Global News' Terms and Conditions and Privacy Policy.

-City property records show the 400 Notre-Dame Street East building was built in 1923 and belongs to Emile Benamor, the same owner of a heritage building nearby on Place D’Youville that went up in flames in March 2023.
-Seven people died in that fire.
+City property records show the building at 400 Notre-Dame Street East was built in 1923 and belongs to Emile Benamor, the same owner of a heritage building nearby on Place D’Youville that went up in flames in March 2023 and killed seven people.

 Multiple lawsuits were filed in the aftermath of the Place D’Youville fire, and a coroner’s inquest is on hold until the conclusion of the police investigation and any potential criminal trials.